 10. Horseback Riding at Puerto Viejo Costa Rica Beach

-One of the most interesting parts when staying in Puerto Viejo is that you can ride horses on the pristine beaches.
+One of the most interesting parts of staying in Puerto Viejo is riding horses on the pristine beaches.

 And not only that, but you will also encounter other amazing creatures like foals, calves, and Indian cows that make the surrounding more exploratory and fascinating.
 Ride between trees or even gallop along beaches.